PDQ Inventory Filters: Usage & Examples

 This works similarly when filtering for a specific version of an application.
 The following set of filters will find all computers which have version 88.0.4324.190 of Google Chrome.
 Since both of those filters are located under the same “All” group, they will be evaluated together.
 Any computers which have an application containing the name “Google Chrome” but at a version other than 88.0.4234.190 will not show up in the results, nor will any computers which have an application whose name does not contain “Google Chrome” at version 88.0.4324.190.

-While these filters which search for computers that do meet a set of criteria are usually relatively simple, filtering for computers which do not meet those criteria can be a little more confusing at first.
+While filters like the ones above which search for computers that do meet a set of criteria are usually relatively simple, filtering for computers which do not meet those criteria can be a little more confusing at first.
 The best way to set up these filters will depend on whether each computer has a one-to-one or a one-to-many relationship with the values being filtered.
 For example, one computer will only have one OS and one hostname, so these are one-to-one relationships.
 One computer will most likely have multiple applications installed and might have more than one display connected, so these are considered one-to-many relationships.

 With a one-to-one relationship, filtering for machines that don’t meet certain criteria is fairly straightforward.
 Most comparisons in filtering contain an inverse - the “Equals” comparison can be inverted by using the “Does Not Equal”, the “Contains” comparison can be inverted by using “Does Not Contain”, and so on.
 Here is an example of a collection to find all machines whose hostname does not begin with “LT” by using one of these filters: